Superior rectus muscle

 Blood supply: superior muscular branch of the ophthalmic artery.

-Venous drainage: superior and inferior orbital veins that further drain into the cavernous sinus.
+Venous drainage: superior orbital vein and inferior orbital vein that further drain into the cavernous sinus.